huit/puppet-ipa/README.md

 To start, an IPA master will be required as the beginning of the LDAP/Kerberos environment.
 IPA replicas can then be added for additional resiliancy.

+The IPA primary master server will take a minimum of two Puppet runs to fully configure.
+This is because the ipa_adminhomedir, ipa_adminuidnumber and ipa_replicascheme facts are not available until the IPA primary master is installed and operational.
+These facts are necessary to automatically configure clients and replicas.

-IPA replica servers will automatically be configured with a replication agreement on the IPA master server.
+IPA replica servers will be automatically configured with a replication agreement on the IPA primary master server.

-All nodes added as clients will automatically be added to the IPA domain.
+All Puppet nodes added as clients will automatically be added to the IPA domain through exported resources.

+Multiple IPA domains are supported.

 A cleanup parameter has been included to remove the IPA server or client packages from nodes.